“A tale of armed trade, colonialism, slavery, and the dispossession of native peoples.” - Dr. Sven Beckert

 40 x 40 x 5 inches

 The disassociation of Chintz over time from its origin is narrated in this piece in the form of animation.
 The popular fabric was exported from India throughout Europe however, with the fear of losing profits in their own country, the British Raj banned Chintz and went on to imitate the process, leaving the Indian textile industry in ruins.
-The design continues to appear in works of well-known British designers while the Indian textile industry still lives to be tainted by the past.
+The design continues to appear in the works of well-known British designers while the Indian textile industry still lives to be tainted by the past.
 Each circle offers a glimpse at one moment in this troubling timeline.

 Chintz to Chintzy